 We also apply \mvpaaa to a slightly revised PDE from \cite{chen19robust}:

 The set-up is the same as above: Dirichlet boundary conditions and the \emph{truth model} obtained via Chebyshev collocation, with 49 nodes in each direction, leading to a two-variable vector-valued function to sample $\bH(p,z) \in \R^{2401\times 1}$.
-We sample $\bH(p,z)$ at $N=M=10$ linearly spaced points in the parameter domain $ (p,\phat) \in [-0.99,0.99]\times[-0.99,0.99] $ and apply \mvpaaa.
-As stated in \cite{chen19robust}, this problem is harder to approximate than the first one due to near singularities at the corners of the parameter domain.
+We sample $\bH(p,z)$ at $N=M=10$ linearly spaced points in the parameter domain $ (p,\phat) \in [-0.99,0.99]\times[-0.99,0.99] $ and apply \mvpaaa. {We set $\bw = \widetilde{\bw}/\lVert \widetilde{\bw} \rVert_2$ where the entries of $\widetilde{\bw}$ result from a uniform random distribution.} As stated in \cite{chen19robust}, this problem is harder to approximate than the first one due to near singularities at the corners of the parameter domain.
 This is automatically reflected in the approximation orders \mvpaaa chooses: {$q=5$} in $p$ and {$o=6$} in $z$.
 As for the first PDE, we perform a parameter sweep in the full parameter domain to find the worst-case performance.
 In this case, the worst approximation occurs for $p=0.95$ and $z=0.99$, with an error of $7.28\times10^{-2}$, an accurate approximation even in the worst case.
 We show the results from this worst case in the \emph{right-pane} of \Cref{fig:jiahuaWorst} where the top-plot shows the truth model, the middle one the \mvpaaa approximation, and the bottom one the error plot.
 As in the previous case, \mvpaaa accurately captures the full solution.